-Fishery Interactions DAN can be caught together with other surf clam species and non-QMS bivalves.
+Fishery Interactions DAN ca on be caught together with other surf clam species and non-QMS bivalves.

-• DAN 7 & 8- Dosinia anus
+• DAN 7

-Stock Status Year of Most Recent Assessment 2015 for DAN 7 and 2012 for DAN 8 Assessment Runs Presented Survey biomass Reference Points Target: Not defined, but B{MSY} assumed Soft Limit: $20\% B_0$ Hard Limit: $10\% B_0$ Overfishing threshold: - Status in relation to Target Because of the relatively low levels of exploitation of D. anus , it is likely that all stocks are still effectively in a virgin state, therefore they are Very Likely (> 90%) to be at or above the target.
+Stock Status Year of Most Recent Assessment 2015 Assessment Runs Presented Survey biomass Reference Points Target: Not defined, but $B{MSY}$ assumed Soft Limit: $20\% B_0$ Hard Limit: $10\% B_0$ Overfishing threshold: - Status in relation to Target Despite an increase in the landings since 2015-16, the exploitation levels of D. anus remain relatively low.
+It is likely that the stock is still effectively in a virgin state, therefore they are Very Likely (> 90%) to be at or above the target.
 Status in relation to Limits Very Unlikely (< 10%) to be below the soft and hard limits Status in relation to Overfishing Overfishing is Very Unlikely (< 10%) to be occurring